GlacioHack/xdem/docs/source/intro.rst

 While some complexities are specific to certain instruments and methods, all DEMs generally possess:

 - a `ground sampling distance <https://en.wikipedia.org/wiki/Ground_sample_distance>`_ (GSD), or pixel size, **that does not necessarily represent the underlying spatial resolution of the observations**,
-- a `georeferencing <https://en.wikipedia.org/wiki/Georeferencing>`_ **that can subject to shifts, tilts or other deformations** due to inherent instrument errors, noise, or associated post-processing schemes,
+- a `georeferencing <https://en.wikipedia.org/wiki/Georeferencing>`_ **that can be subject to shifts, tilts or other deformations** due to inherent instrument errors, noise, or associated processing schemes,
 - a large number of `outliers <https://en.wikipedia.org/wiki/Outlier>`_ **that remain difficult to filter** as they can originate from various sources (e.g., photogrammetric blunders, clouds).

 These factors lead to difficulties in assessing the accuracy and precision of DEMs, which are necessary to perform further analysis.